Heythrop College, University of London: Maria Assumpta campus

 The site was previously entirely owned by the Religious of the Assumption, a religious order of sisters founded in France by Saint Marie-Eugénie de Jésus.
 The Sisters originally ran a convent school and later a teacher training college on the mainly residential Victorian site, known for decades as The Maria Assumpta Centre.
 A number of the sisters continue to live on the site, and their Marie Eugénie Chapel was available for student use.
 A chaplaincy was provided for all College students, in addition to the University of London chaplaincy, along with an Islamic Prayer room.

 Unlike many University of London colleges, Heythrop College managed in 2008, on the termination of their lease and the vacation of its premises by WPF, to take over the majority of facilities on the Maria Assumpta Kensington site.
 All lecture rooms, the students' union, the dining hall, previously shared with WPF and other tenant organisations, in the Victorian buildings in Kensington Square, came under its exclusive management.
-The College also took over the Alban Hall of residence, previously operated by the Sisters for women students only, which became briefly the College's sole residential accommodation for a proportion of its selected student body.
+The college also took over the Alban Hall of residence, previously operated by the Sisters for women students only, which became briefly the college's sole residential accommodation for a proportion of its selected student body.

 Library

-The college library comprising some 180,000 volumes, made it one of the largest theology and philosophy libraries in the United Kingdom.
+The college library's 180,000 volumes made it one of the largest theology and philosophy libraries in the United Kingdom.
 Some of its collections date back to the founding of the faculties in 1614.
-Between 2008 and 2018, the collections were housed in two buildings: the theology, social sciences and literature collections were held in the "Copleston Wing" of the college, formerly the main part of the WPF Training Centre, while philosophy collections were held in the Maria Assumpta Library in the main building.
-Heythrop also held many of its more precious volumes outside London, in the college repository in Egham, Surrey.
+Between 2008 and 2018, the collections were housed in two buildings: the theology, social sciences and literature collections were held in the Copleston Wing of the college, formerly the main part of the WPF Training Centre, while philosophy collections were held in the Maria Assumpta Library in the main building.
+Heythrop held many of its more precious volumes outside London, in the college repository in Egham, Surrey.
 It had a large and important collection of pre-1801 books, such as Edward Baddeley's collections and a first edition of Isaac Newton's Opticks.
 Heythrop students were also able to access the Senate House Library, and the libraries of other colleges of the university due to the college's special status.

-Since the College's closure the library's collections have been available through the Senate House Library.
-As the former college library is still owned by the Jesuits in Britain, they have also made most of the collection available through the Heythrop Library reading room at the London Jesuit Centre.
+Between 2018 and April 2025 the library's collections had also been available through the Senate House Library..
+The collection is still owned by the Jesuits in Britain, and most of the collection is made available through the Heythrop Library reading room at the London Jesuit Centre.
 The earliest printed books have been deposited at Campion Hall, Oxford.